mocks-server/website/docs/get-started-intro.md

 npm run mocks
 ```

-When started for the first time, it will create a scaffold folder named `mocks` in your project, containing next files and folders:
+When started for the first time, __it creates a scaffold folder__ named `mocks` in your project, containing next files and folders:

 ```
 project-root/